nair9/FitBit_Fitness_Tracker/README.md

-# FitBit_Fitness_Tracker
-This is a repository for EDA on Fitbit users’ fitness dataset to gain insights into the users activity and overall health.
+## Introdduction

+Developed a comprehensive health analysis using health data, aiming to empower users with actionable insights to enhance their well-being and lifestyle choices.
 Dataset is extracted from Kaggle.

+Fitbit data is analyzed to understand users' activity levels and sleep patterns.
+Tableau was utilized to visualize trends in the data, with the aim of comprehending users' health behaviors more deeply.
+Through this analysis, correlations and patterns were identified, providing insights to support healthier lifestyle choices.